GOTOSoT/.github/profile/README.md

 - Navigation
 - Naming conventions

-### Personas and Use Case
+### Use Case
 - Industry
 - Lessons learned
 - Personas

+### Source Control
+- Source and version control
+- Setup and Structures
+- Open source and Private
+- Best practice

 ### Engagement
 - Delivery and consumption
 - Accessibility
 - Tools and methods
-- Source and version control

 ### Transformation
 To help you transition to this new way.
 - Samples
+- Case Studies
 - Best practice
 - Change management and transition